Publications

 The health care respondents report talking with family and friends about climate and health regularly, with work professionals occasionally, and with elected officials rarely to never.

-These general highlights have remained consistent across the five years of testing.
+These general highlights have remained consistent across the six years of testing.